 VOTES is a Verifiable Open Technology Election System.
-The concept was initially discussed during a 2016 Thanksgiving holiday gathering.
+The concept was initially discussed during a 2016 election.
 Since then the idea continued to percolate here and there but due to a lack funding and time, progress has been slow with long periods of hibernation.
 Regardless, many thanks to the very knowledgable people at MIT and other institutions and private companies who freely offered their time and knowledge regarding election science and technology.

 The original plan was to try a kickstarter campaign to generate the funding to allow enough software to be written so to have a functional prototype.
 The prototype would demonstrate the efficacy, viability, and power of a VOTES solution so that the project could obtain the necessary funding so to actually run an election.

 There is a public version of the project repository on GitHub located at https://github.com/relengcom/votes that is a mirror of an upstream private repo.
-That page is a good starting point and includes a link to a kickstarter project video:
+That page is a good starting point and includes a link to this kickstarter project video:

 We are looking for peer reviews in the technical, political, legal, and UX space.
 We are also looking for volunteer software developers.
 If interested, please reach out – see Contacts.
 Thanks!